 Lab Summary

-The Snowpark API provides methods that help to create a User Defined Function.
-This can be done either using a Lambda or a typical Function in Python.
-When you create these UDFs, the Snowpark library uploads this code to an internal stage.
-When you call these UDFs, the Snowpark library executes your function on the server, where the data is.
-As a result, the data doesn't need to be transferred to the client in order for the function to process the data.
+The Snowpark API provides methods that help to create a User Defined Function which allows developers to extend the functionality of Snowflake by writing custom functions in languages such as Java, Scala, and Python.
+These functions enable users to specify custom business logic for data transformations.
+When you create UDFs, the Snowpark library uploads this code to an internal stage.
+Following which, you can call these executables on the Snowflake server side where the data resides.
+As a result, the data doesn't need to be transferred to the client in order for the function (read UDF) to process the data.

 Naturally, you're wondering then, what is a Vectorised UDF?

-The Python UDF batch API enables defining Python functions that receive batches of input rows (aka chunked rows) as Pandas DataFrames and return batches of results as Pandas arrays or Series.
-The column in the Snowpark dataframe will be vectorized as a Pandas Series inside the UDF.
+The Python UDF batch API or Vectorised UDFs enables defining Python functions that receive batches of input rows (aka chunked rows) as Pandas DataFrames and return batches of results as Pandas arrays or Series.
+This helps to significantly improve performance in comparison to UDFs that perform row by row execution.

 The goal of this lab is to compare the performance of a UDF Operation with and without using the Python UDF Batch API (or Vectorised UDFs).